Home Rețete Desserts and baked goods How to make jam

-How to make jam properly
+How to make jam correctly

 1

-How to make jam five minutes
+How to cook jam for five minutes

 2